AFIT-R/afit-r.github.io/basics/index.md

 ##  [1]  2  4  6  8 10  7  9 11 13 15
 ```

 The elements of `long` and `short` are added together starting from the first element of both vectors.
-When R reaches the end of the `short` vector, it starts again at the first element of `short` and contines until it reaches the last element of the `long` vector.
+When R reaches the end of the `short` vector, it starts again at the first element of `short` and continues until it reaches the last element of the `long` vector.
 This functionality is very useful when you want to perform the same operation on every element of a vector.
 For example, say we want to multiply every element of our vector long by 3:

 ```r